IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

 * In TaikoJiro 1 but not TaikoJiro 2, `#SCROLL` has measure-based&ndash;scope (specifically, `#SCROLL`s defined in the middle of a measure apply instead non-before the next measure) unlike [the `#BPMCHANGE` command](#bpmchange), so splitting the measures using [`#MEASURE`](#measure) & [`#BARLINEOFF`](#barlineoff--barlineon) is needed to make `#SCROLL` visually work in the middle of a measure.
-* In TJAPlayer2 for PC and TJAPlayer3, the imaginary component of `<complex-ri-float-scroll-speed-xy>` specifies the vertical scrolling speed from the bottom to the top of the screen (↑) instead.
+* In TJAPlayer2 for.PC and TJAPlayer3, the imaginary component of `<complex-ri-float-scroll-speed-xy>` specifies the vertical scrolling speed from the bottom to the top of the screen (↑) instead.
-* In TJAPlayer2 for PC and TJAPlayer3, the imaginary component of `<complex-ri-float-scroll-speed-xy>` makes bar lines rotate around their center.
+* In TJAPlayer2 for.PC and TJAPlayer3, the imaginary component of `<complex-ri-float-scroll-speed-xy>` makes bar lines rotate around their center.
 However, it is misinterpreted as the amount of rotation and the unit is 90 degrees (°) clockwise (↻), see:
   * <https://github.com/kairera0467/TJAP2fPC/blob/17e5c3bea5ccd5eaae5367128ec209384e12e954/DTXManiaプロジェクト/コード/ステージ/07.演奏/ドラム画面/CStage演奏ドラム画面.cs#L2026>
   * <https://github.com/AioiLight/TJAPlayer3/blob/59835a522887c67b8db0e60d89a1e61ed3220742/TJAPlayer3/Stages/07.Game/Taiko/CStage演奏ドラム画面.cs#L2034>
   * This behavior is utilized in some existing notecharts to achieve bar line rotation.
 Exemplar notechart: <https://www.youtube.com/watch?v=SR94XPuGoyQ> <br />